rauc/rauc/docs/contributing.rst

   meson test -C build

-This will also run the sharness CLI tests mentioned above.
+This will also run the pytest CLI tests mentioned above.

 .. note:: Although some of the tests need to run as root, do NOT use 'sudo', but use our ``qemu-test`` helper instead!